 About Paramount Theatre

 Paramount Theatre is a beautiful space, designed with Venetian decor with a 1930’s Art Deco influence and it first opened on September 3, 1931.
 In 1976, the Aurora Civic Center Authority (ACCA) restored the Paramount to its original grandeur.
 The Paramount Arts Centre reopened in 1978, offering a variety of touring theatrical, musical, comedy, dance and family programming.
 In 2006, a 12,000-square-foot, two-story Grand Gallery lobby was added including a Grand Staircase, new box office, café and art gallery.

 Parking for Paramount Theatre

 Tip: Plan to arrive early to find free parking and enjoy the lobby.
-There is a two-story tree to take pictures in front of and Paramount Theatre also has a full bar with drinks and snacks to enjoy.
+There is a two-story tree for pictures and Paramount Theatre also has a full bar with drinks for all ages to enjoy.

 In and Around the Theatre

 We recommend getting to Paramount early because there is a beautiful two-story Christmas tree in the lobby to take pictures in front of.
 They also have a step and repeat backdrop for photographs.
-You will want to check out their great selection of wine, beer, fountain drinks, and snacks as well.
+This year there aren’t snacks, but there are plenty of beverages to choose from, including wine, beer, fountain drinks, hot chocolate, and a special themed drink for the show.
 Paramount Theatre is surrounded by affordable parking and a variety of restaurants for pre- or post-show dining.

 Tip: If you are at or around Paramount Theatre after dusk, go to Mooseheart and enjoy the holiday lights!
 It’s only a 15 minute drive from the theater and worth checking out.
 This special neighborhood has 1.8 miles of lights to drive through and has a small admission fee per car.